 - Information about the vendor in the order details

 - Settlement panel with the vendor

-Like the idea?
+Like the idea of marketplace business models?
 Would you like to try something different?
 We can adapt the solution to your business ideas and needs, map with existing tech possibilities and deliver the solution with a qualified team of consultants, engineers, designers, and managers.
 Send us a project pitch.

-What is the cost of implementing a multi-vendor marketplace?
+What is the cost of implementing a multi-vendor marketplace platform?

 The cost of implementation will be different on a case-by-case basis.
 However, because Sylius covers the multi-vendor marketplace requirements, it will be easier to implement the solution faster than other platforms.
 From our experience, the most basic Multi-vendor Marketplaces could be developed starting with 1000 man-hours.